← Back to Blog

 3. Configure hooks: Automate your workflow with pre-commit checks or test runs

-4. Use it for exploration: Ask Claude to explain unfamiliar codebases—it's like having documentation that actually understands context
+4. Use it for exploration: Ask Claude to explain unfamiliar codebases.
+It's like documentation that actually understands context.

 5. Embrace parallel operations: When asking Claude to investigate, let it explore multiple angles at once